 Check with the state or local regulatory authority that licenses and inspects your facility before changing your menu or expanding your business to include new foods or methods.
 They can help you determine whether there are additional training, licensing or permit requirements that you must follow.

 Visit the source for your produce and ask questions about produce production, handling, and storage.

+Ask the supplier to provide you with documentation of on-farm food safety practices; either a GAPs certification or an on-farm food safety plan.

-Inspect the transportation vehicle and look for evidence of chemicals, odors, and obvious debris.
+Inspect the transportation vehicle and look check for evidence of chemicals, odors, and obvious debris.

 Inspect the produce for signs of insects, disease, bruising, damage, over-ripeness, and immaturity.